 Treating and conveying water requires large amounts of energy.
-Minimizing the amount of water used on nonessential applications, such as landscaping and turf grass, helps reduce GHG expenditures and increases resiliency in periods of drought.
+Minimizing the amount of water used for nonessential applications, such as landscaping and turf grass, helps reduce GHG expenditures and increases resiliency in periods of drought.

-2020 2030 2050 GHG reduction (MTCO 2 e) Less than 10 Less than 10 Less than 10
+2030 2040 2045 GHG reduction (MTCO 2 e) Less than 10 10 0

-- Provide educational materials to the community about drought-tolerant landscaping. - Host educational workshops on drought-tolerant and native landscaping - Partner with Cal Water and/or BAWSCA to host a trade-in program for inefficient sprinklers for more efficient drip irrigation systems. - Retrofit City-owned landscapes to increase the amount of drought-resistant and/or native plant landscaping.
+- Provide educational materials to the community about drought-tolerant landscaping. - Host educational workshops on drought-tolerant and native landscaping. - Partner with Cal Water and/or BAWSCA to host a trade-in program for inefficient sprinklers for more efficient drip irrigation systems. - Retrofit City-owned landscapes to increase the amount of drought-resistant and/or native plant landscaping.